 At different times in their school career, a child or young person may have a special educational need.
 Learners can fall behind in school for lots of reasons.
 They may have been absent from school, they may have attended lots of different schools and not had a consistent opportunity to learn.
 They may not speak English very well or at all, they may be worried about different things that distracts them from learning.
 At South Kilworth school we are committed to ensuring that all learners have access to learning opportunities, and for those who are at risk of not learning, we will intervene.

-Our SEND Co-Ordinator is Mrs Geraldine Daly, she can be contacted through the school office.
+Our SEND Co-Ordinator is Miss Lucy Wallis, she can be contacted through the school office.